 What about the verses implying Jesus will come suddenly and unexpectedly like a "thief in the night" (1Th 5:2; 2Pe 3:10)?
 If you check out the passages in context you will find that this thief-like surprise is only applicable to the world and not to the "sons of light and sons of the day" (1Th 5:4).
 God's children have revelation about the circumstances of the coming of Jesus just as this article has covered.
 If they keep them in mind, they will not find Jesus' coming surprises them like the world (1Th 5:4).

-For example, if a friend tells you he will drop by on one of his days off but he does not tell you which one, you don't know the "day or hour" (which means "time.")
-Yet his day off is Saturday.
-So would you sit there on Sunday or Monday hoping or believing he might just come "today" or would you know he can't be coming "today?"
+For example, if a friend tells you he will drop by on one of his days off but he does not tell you which one, you don't know the "day or hour" (which means "time") of his coming.
+Yet say his day off is Saturday.
+So would you sit there on Sunday or Monday hoping or believing he might just come "today?"
+Or would you know he can't be coming that day?
 It is the same with Jesus' coming.
-We do not know the absolute or positive timing of his coming, only a few times when he cannot come according to his own words.
-Jesus' coming has conditions and circumstances to it that mean he cannot come just any time even if we don't know the one and only time.
+We do not know the absolute timing of his coming; we only know many years when he cannot come according to his own words.
+Jesus' coming has conditions and circumstances to it that mean he cannot come just any time even if we don't know the one and only time he will.

-Rather than a disadvantage like that, there is a clear advantage to this thinking compared to the popular "the end is nigh" thinking that has people focused on something that is not going to happen.
-Some people are fearful because of the constant predictions about the end coming around every corner, every year.
+Rather than this knowledge having disadvantages like that, there is a clear advantage to it compared to the popular "the end is nigh" thinking which focuses people on something that is not going to happen.
+The continual predictions about the end coming around every corner every year keeps many people in fear.
 That anxiety can lead people to live under costly short-term thinking and make very poor decisions for themselves and their family.
-I've seen too many sad cases of this to count (including my own experience for a time when I still had not discovered what this article shared).
+I've seen too many sad cases of this to count (including my own experience for a time when I still had not discovered what this article shares).
 It truly is better to know the truth and act off of that—prayerfully and righteously—rather than a misunderstanding that opens you up to constant false alarms or paranoia or influences you to make bad choices or live in dread.

-The hope and expectation that Jesus is coming in the next year is understandably popular and persistent among Christians despite a "no show" every time so far.
-Unfortunately, this belief is based more on fantasy than fact.
+The popular hope and expectation that Jesus is coming in the next year is persistent among Christians despite a "no show" every year so far.
+Not surprisingly, it turns out that this belief is based more on fantasy than fact.
 The doctrine that the pretrib rapture is the next event in prophecy is mainly to blame for sustaining this fantasy and obscuring the facts.
 That the Second Coming can happen imminently or without warning breaks Scripture (John 10:35) and should be rejected.